Frank Stanford: Legacy

 Frank Stanford's legacy is one shrouded in numerous inaccuracies.
 A 2002 misprint in Poets & Writers credits Stanford, not Irving Broughton, as the founder of Mill Mountain Press.
 Stanford's own books have printed biographical and bibliographical errors; for instance, the biographical note for the posthumously published book, Crib Death, states that Stanford was "born in 1949 in Greenville, Mississippi," when in fact he was born in 1948 in Richton, Mississippi, some 240 mi away, and the table of contents for The Light The Dead See: Selected Poems of Frank Stanford lists The Singing Knives as having been published in 1972 and Crib Death as having been published in 1979, when in fact they were published in 1971 and 1978, respectively.

 In 2008 Ben Ehrenreich published an essay on Stanford on Poetry magazine's website which was reposted in 2015 on the occasion of the publication of What About This: Collected Poems of Frank Stanford.

+In 2016, klipschutz (pen name of Kurt Lipschutz) published an extensive essay-review in Toad Suck Review (Univ. of Arkansas), covering both the Collected and its companion volume Hidden Water: From the Frank Stanford Archives (Third Man Press).
+The essay-review was reprinted in 2022 in Best of the Sucks (MadHat Press).